junxit/us-congress-bills-116/bill.md

 It is the sense of the Congress that the use of best practices is encouraged for all activities for which grants under part R of title I of the Omnibus Crime Control and Safe Streets Act of 1968 may be used.

 ## § 4.
-Use of amounts made available for Department of Justice, General Administration to carry out Juvenile Accountability Block Grant Program
+Authorization of appropriations for Juvenile Accountability Block Grant Program

-In each of fiscal years 2019 through 2023, the Attorney General shall use up to $30,000,000 of the amounts made available for Department of Justice, General Administration, to carry out part R of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
-3796ee et seq.).
+Section 1001(a)(16) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C.
+10261(a)(16)) is amended to read as follows:

+> - **(16)** There are authorized to be appropriated to carry out projects under part R $30,000,000 for each of fiscal years 2020 through 2024.